petroemil/Rx.Book/Draft.md

 this.Subscribe(behaviorSubject, "BehaviorSubject #3");
 ```

-The 1st subscribtion will see "0", "1", "2", "3" and "OnCompleted". <br/>
+The 1st subscription will see "0", "1", "2", "3" and "OnCompleted". <br/>
-The 2nd subscribtion will see "2", "3" and "OnCompleted". <br/>
+The 2nd subscription will see "2", "3" and "OnCompleted". <br/>
-But the 3rd subscribtion, that happened after the stream have been terminated by the `OnCompleted()` call, will only see the "OnCompleted" event but not the last event before it.
+But the 3rd subscription, that happened after the stream have been terminated by the `OnCompleted()` call, will only see the "OnCompleted" event but not the last event before it.

 #### AsyncSubject

 `AsyncSubject` caches the last element that flows through it and publishes it once it's source observable is terminated.
-Any future subscribtions to the subject will receive the same cached value.
+Any future subscriptions to the subject will receive the same cached value.
 It's like keeping a reference to an asynchronous operation's `Task` object.
-This is also the kind of behavior you can see when you `await` an `IObservable` stream, but more on that later.
+This is also the kind of behaviour you can see when you `await` an `IObservable` stream, but more on that later.

 ```csharp
 var asyncSubject = new AsyncSubject<string>();